Cilo13/SandScripthon/README.md

 ## Build and deploy

-The shared library must be built on the same system architecture of the policy engine, that is a freebsd-x64 for PTS or linux-x64 for SDE, and has been only tested with Python 2.
+The shared library must be built on the same system architecture of the policy engine, that is a freebsd-x64 for PTS 32000 or linux-x64 for SDE and PTS Virtual Series, and has been only tested with Python 2.

 Make sure you have the python-dev packages and build it and install.